Equitas > Where we work > West Africa > Senegal

 Despite existing laws and efforts made by the State — with the help of civil society organizations and other partners — to address these problems, strategies deployed to solve these issues have not produced significant result.

-Our work in Senegal is part of Strengthening Human Rights Education Globally, funded by the Government of Canada through Global Affairs Canada (GAC).
+Our work in Senegal is part of the Advancing Equality through Human Rights Education project, funded by the Government of Canada through Global Affairs Canada (GAC).

 Keep updated on the latest news on our work in Senegal.